mui/material-ui/docs/src/pages/layout/use-media-query/use-media-query.md

 # useMediaQuery

 <p class="description">This is a CSS media query hook for React.
-It listens for matches to a CSS media query and renders components based on whether the query matches or not.</p>
+It listens for matches to a CSS media query.
+It allows the rendering of components based on whether the query matches or not.</p>

 > ⚠️ `useMediaQuery` is unstable as hooks aren't stable yet, therefore it is exported with an unstable prefix.
 It depends on react >= 16.7.0-alpha.0, react-dom >= 16.7.0-alpha.0.